 In Texas, a financial agent must adhere to the powers outlined in the POA, acting with fiduciary duty in the principal’s best interest.
 They are responsible for maintaining financial records, managing assets, handling property transactions, fulfilling tax obligations, and communicating regularly with the principal.
 Mismanagement or breach can lead to legal consequences, so understanding the Texas Estates Code is vital.

-What are the legal requirements for a Financial POA in Texas to be valid?
+What are the legal requirements for a valid Financial POA in Texas?

 For a Financial POA in Texas to be valid, the principal must be an adult of sound mind.
 Although notarization is not mandatory, it is advisable to ensure authenticity.
-The POA must comply with the Texas Estates Code, detailing the granted powers clearly and specifying whether it is durable or non-durable.
+The POA must comply with the Texas Estates Code, detailing the granted powers clearly and specifying whether they are durable or non-durable.
 Written notice is required for revocation to prevent unauthorized use.

 Can a Texas Financial POA be customized?